Pandaqi/Tiamo-Pastoor/tiamopastoor/content/books/wildebyte-secrets-of-sweettooth/index.md

 blurb: |
   Hated by all the games, Wildebyte hatches a plan to force Sweettooth to become his friend.
 It would be amazing if they could travel through other video games together!

   But as they play his game---Sugar Stomp---they discover something horrible.
-A choice must be made, between himself and his overwhelming loneliness, and something that could chance Ludra forever.
+A choice must be made, between himself and his overwhelming loneliness, and something that could change Ludra forever.

 ---